milovanderlinden/blackarch-site/_posts/2016-08-19-iso-released.md

 icon: fa-file-archive
 ---

 Today we released new BlackArch ISOs.
-The new ISOs include over 1500 tools.
+The new ISOs include over 1500 packages.
 For more details see the ChangeLog below.

 Here's the ChangeLog :

 * include linux kernel 4.7.1
 * updated installer
-* added more than 100 new tools
+* added more than 100 new packages
-* updated all blackarch tools
+* updated all blackarch packages
 * updated all system packages
 * updated menu entries for window managers (awesome, fluxbox, openbox)